 Related: Visit our DJI Osmo Pocket review for a pocket-sized vlogging camera

-What we loved most was is Super Macro Mode, which gave us the opportunity to shoot highly detailed images on objects very close, as close as 1cm away from the lens.
-With the Optical Image Stabilization, blurring was basically non-existent, nor did it seem to effect shutter speed.
+What we loved most was Super Macro Mode, which allowed us to shoot highly detailed images on objects very close, as close as 1cm away from the lens.
+With the Optical Image Stabilization, blurring was basically non-existent, nor did it seem to affect shutter speed.

 We weren’t very impressed by the S8600’s 720p HD video.
-The standard these days is 1080p.
+The standard is 1080p, as you’d find on the Fujifilm FinePix XP130, Fujifilm XQ2, and the Nikon Coolpix S9900.
 Plenty of content creators still use 720p, however (more than you’d think).
 It’s shot at 30 frames per second, with a 16:9 ratio.
-As an added bonus, the 10 artistic effects came in handy for unique vlogging projects.
+As a bonus, the 10 artistic effects came in handy for unique vlogging projects.

 The Fujifilm FinePix S8600 is rather large in comparison to the other vlogging-capable cameras on our list.
 The Panasonic Lumix ZS50, for example, is slim and narrow, and the lens doesn’t jut out very far.
 The S8600 looks and feels like a professional camera, however.
 Fujifilm’s decision to design a handle-like hump on the right is what many compact cameras lack.
 To the right of its 3-inch LCD screen are the various settings to fiddle with, accompanied by a rather large wheel at the top to switch modes.
 The S8600 takes AA batteries, and has a memory card slot for storage.
 It does not have internal storage.

-Related: Check our our GoPro Hero4 Silver camera review
+Related: Check out our GoPro Hero4 Silver camera review

 After considering what the Fujifilm S8600 is capable of, both in terms of photos and video, we’ve determined it as being a good digital camera.
 But for vlogging?
 Not so much.
 The S8600 Fujifilm is more concerned with photos than video.
 It can still be a vlogging camera; 720p video resolution is still used by many vloggers on YouTube, more than you’d think.
 It’s still HD and uploads to YouTube, for example, much faster than 1080p does.